Autism Spectrum Disorder (ASD)

 What are the symptoms of ASD?

-Symptoms of ASD can occur in two categories.
+ASD symptoms can occur in two categories.

 - Poorly integrated verbal and nonverbal communication